Fiend-Star-666/test/coding-ques.md

 - H2 (Dynamic Data Stream Analyzer):
   - How would you handle concurrent operations?
   - Can you optimize the memory usage for large streams?

+Statement
+For the given stream of message requests and their timestamps as input, you must implement a logger rate limiter system that decides whether the current message request is displayed.
+The decision depends on whether the same message has already been displayed in the last SS seconds.
+If yes, then the decision is FALSE, as this message is considered a duplicate.
+Otherwise, the decision is TRUE.
+Note: Several message requests, though received at different timestamps, may carry identical messages.
+Constraint:
+* 1≤ request.length ≤100
+* 0≤ timestamp ≤1000
+* Timestamps are in ascending order.
+* Messages can be written in lowercase or uppercase English alphabets.